Thycrescendo/Memories-metame/README.md

-# Basic Sample Hardhat Project
+# metame-memories-social-dapp

-This project demonstrates a basic Hardhat use case.
+This project demonstrates the potential build of metame-memories-social-dapp.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.

 Try running some of the following tasks: